 An introduction to computer terminology and technique and integration of the computer as a tool for drawing, design, web design, photography, electronic communications, and desktop publishing.
-Fulfills the college Computer Competency.
-Prerequisites: ART 120, 130 or permission of instructor.

 ART 231 Computer Graphics II

 A continuation of Introduction to Computer Graphics utilizing computer software with art and design applications that includes Dreamweaver Web Design, Flash and intermediate Photoshop and Illustrator techniques.
 Prerequisite: ART 230 or permission of instructor.